Research Projects

 The goal of this project is to develop innovative therapeutic strategies targeting tumor cells and the tumor microenvironment (TME) in triple-negative breast cancer (TNBC), which disproportionally affects African American and other minority populations.
 We hypothesize that differential cellular subpopulations comprising tumor cells and the TME may contribute to disparate TNBC prevalence and treatment outcomes.

-Clinical validation of Optical Genome Mapping for the identification of somatic genomic variants in hematological malignancies.
+Clinical validation of optical genome mapping (OGM) for the identification of somatic genomic variants in hematological malignancies

 The goal of this study is to determine the performance of optical genome mapping as it compares to results from a standard of care genetic testing by chromosomal microarray, karyotyping or FISH in hematological malignancies.